JonoHall/Laravel-Vite-Codespaces/README.md

     }
 ```

+Technical info: The above changes correct the way Vite generates the 'public/hot' file, before making these changes, Vite would incorrectly generate a host of `http://[::1]:5173`, after making these config changes, you will get a host like `https://example-example-123456-5173.app.github.dev:443` which is the public host address for the Vite server.

 ## Step 2 - devcontainer.json

-These changes will open the Laravel web server port as well as the VITE port. postCreateCommand will also migrate your database and seed it as required. postAttachCommand will execute the Laravel web server command and execute the VITE server.
+The following changes will open the Laravel web server port as well as the Vite port. postAttachCommand will execute the Laravel web server command and execute the Vite asset server.

 .devcontainer/devcontainer.json
 ```